 While we continue to conduct utilization review on submitted claims, as a participating dentist we no longer require submission of radiographs or periodontal charting, except in specific cases or unless requested by the plan.

-From time to time we may request that your practice participate in utilization management programs that may include, an on-site review of facilities, onsite review of dental records, providing copies of member dental records, audit of dental records, dental care evaluation studies, practice pattern studies and/or analysis based on claims data.
+From time to time, we may request that your practice participate in utilization management programs that may include, an onsite review of facilities, onsite review of dental records, providing copies of member dental records, audit of dental records, dental care evaluation studies, practice pattern studies and/or analysis based on claims data.

 Necessary and Appropriate Care